-Q.5 Number of accounts (in thousands)
+Q.5 Number of accounts (data type: integer, in units)

 Total number of current accounts / overnight deposits, deposits with agreed maturity and deposits redeemable at notice.
 Joint accounts should preferably be counted only once.
 The total number of accounts in this column should correspond to the value reported in Q.3 'value on accounts'.